J-Chaniotis/ip-monitor/README.md

 * <b>`IP:error`:</b> fired when `.poll()` encounters an error, usually if the connection is down
 * <b>`IP:change`:</b> fired when the external ip has changed. it will also fire the first time `.start()` or `.poll()` are invoked.
 * <b>`error`:</b> typical error handling here

+##Test
+Change your working directory to the project's root, `npm install` to get the development dependencies and then `npm test`